Bluedot-Innovation/documentation/docs/integrations/Attentive/Location-based messages.md

 Create your Journeys to send messages
 -------------------------------------

-Once you’ve installed the Attentive & Bluedot integration, and have implemented the Bluedot mobile SDK into your app, you can start creating Journeys to send an SMS when a user enters a Zone.
+Once you’ve installed the Attentive & Bluedot integration, and have implemented the Rezolve mobile SDK into your app, you can start creating Journeys to send an SMS when a user enters a Zone.

 1\.
 Create a new Journey and select the “_Start from scratch_” option.